v0idzdev/bb-bot/README.md

 <pre>Usage: .docs</pre>

 ##### .help
-Displays the default help message, showing all the commands The official documentation (this page) is recommended, however, as it's a lot more helpful
+Displays the default help message, showing all the commands.
+The official documentation (this page) is recommended, however, as it's a lot more helpful
 <pre>Usage: .help</pre>

 ### Admin